Ssteiner91/APPDEV-12233629/README.md

-# APPDEV-12233629
+# Application Development Assignment A

-Application Development Assignment A
+Submitted by 12233629